instaclustr/provisioning-API-DEMO/README.md

 Note that the other java classes are automatically generated from example JSON from the documentation (or in some cases from actual calls).
 I used this online tool for the conversion: http://www.jsonschema2pojo.org/

+Also used this library for the JSON parsing: https://github.com/FasterXML/jackson-core

 Note that it takes TIME to run (e.g. > 1403s), and this may depend on region, number of nodes, instance sizes, etc, and not all possible exceptions are currently handled (I saw some in dev that weren't documented).

 Here are the steps: